Q1778778/legel-agentic-system/README.md

 A sophisticated legal analysis system that combines Graph RAG (Retrieval-Augmented Generation) with vector search to retrieve past legal defenses and analyze legal arguments.
 The system uses a hybrid approach combining semantic vector search with graph traversal for enhanced legal reasoning.

+Check out the video named legal-argumentation-system for the newest updates

 ## 🚀 Features

 - **Hybrid GraphRAG Retrieval**: Combines vector similarity search with graph-based reranking